rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/K8sClusterAddInput.md

 - region: System.String
   - Supported in v9.1+
       Region of the Kubernetes cluster to be added.
+- onboardingType: System.String
+  - The type of onboarding.
+It can be kubeconfig or manifest.
 - clientId: System.String
   - Supported in v9.1+
       The client ID for the service account.
+- eksConfig: EksConfigInput
+  - The configuration for adding an EKS cluster.
+- kuprServerProxyConfig: KuprServerProxyConfigInput
+  - The configuration for the kupr server proxy to be added.
 - name: System.String
   - Required.
 Supported in v9.0+
       Name of the Kubernetes cluster to be added.